THE ALMOST SECRET WEDDING

 “Well, I think I like it more anyway… it almost sounds like ‘love’”, he smiled.
-“It will take probably some time, before I will get used to it, though.”
+“It will take probably some time before I get used to it, though.”

 “If you’d like, you can still keep your surname…”

-“We’ll see about that when we come back home, ok?”
+“We’ll see about that when we come back home, okay?”

 “I had something else on mind right now,” he smiled at Kate and kissed her.